 In March 2004, June was shocked to discover that she herself had become a patient when she was diagnosed with breast cancer, and she became acutely aware of the importance of emotional support both during and after treatments for cancer.

 As June expresses it; “Cavendish Cancer Care provided me with a safe place to go to talk about my concerns with therapists who are experienced and trained to help cancer sufferers and their families.
 In a world where, thankfully, more patients are surviving for longer after a diagnosis of cancer, the need to support people to live the best life they can after a diagnosis of cancer has never been more important.
 My life is different and, surprisingly – in many ways – better now.
 I try to have more time for the important things in life; my husband, daughters, family and friends but also feel more able to take on challenges which has consequently made my career more diverse and interesting.”

 June has been a Trustee for Cavendish Cancer Care since 2008, becoming Chair of the Board in 2014.
 Her objective as Chair in the 25th Anniversary of Cavendish Cancer Care is to ensure that the charity is resilient and sustainable in order to provide the best care for local families affected by cancer for the next 25 years.

-Tim is passionate about seeing the region prosper, one of the reasons why he is Board Director of Creative Sheffield – Sheffield city council’s economic development function.
+Tim was passionate about seeing the region prosper, one of the reasons why he was Board Director of Creative Sheffield – Sheffield city council’s economic development function.

 Kevin has been a registered Nurse since 1983, completing a BSC in Nursing Studies and an MSc in Health Economics and Management.
 More recently completing the Kings Fund Top Manager Programme in 2011.